 We are a group of writers aiming to increase our writing productivity in the year 2018.
 It’s often too easy to let writing fall to the side, and to later regret the words we never wrote.
 We offer ten challenging pledge levels for those who are serious about increasing their word count or writing habit over the year.

-Membership is closed for 2018!
-If you are interested in joining for 2019, please visit the community on Dreamwidth and watch for updates later this year.
+Membership is open for 2019 through January 15, 2019!
+If you are interested in joining, please visit the community on Dreamwidth to sign up.

 2018 Word Count Pledges

 If it wasn’t for half of the spreadsheets and challenges that exist within Get Your Words Out, I don’t think I would’ve written as much as I have this year and figured out how best to track/motivate myself.